Bud Dajo

-Bud Dajo (Būd Dahu; Monte Dajó), is a cinder cone and the second highest point (+600m) in the province of Sulu, Philippines. it is one of the cinder cones that make up the island of Jolo and part of the Jolo Volcanic Group in the Republic of the Philippines.
-The extinct volcano is located 8 km southeast from the town of Jolo in Sulu province.
+Bud Dajo (Būd Dahu; Monte Dajó), is a cinder cone and the second highest point (+600m) in Sulu, a province of the Philippines in the Sulu Archipelago.
+It is one of the cinder cones that make up the island of Jolo and part of the Jolo Volcanic Group.
+The extinct volcano is located 8 km southeast from the town of Jolo in Sulu.
 The mountain and adjacent lands were declared as Mount Dajo National Park in 1938.
 It is a sacred mountain for the locals, and the Tausug people at-large, as well as nearby ethnic groups.

 Physical features

 The cinder cone has an elevation of 620 m with a base diameter of 9.5 km.
 On the summit of the mountain is 0.5 km crater that is breached to the southwest.
 The other volcanic edifices adjacent to Bud Dajo are: Matanding, located northeast of the Bud Dajo with an elevation of 400 m asl; Guimba, east and elevation of 482 m asl; and Sungal, southeast which is 518 m asl., dangerous volcano.